CMU-Perceptual-Computing-Lab/openpose/doc/installation.md

 ### OpenPose from other Projects (Ubuntu and Mac)
 If you only intend to use the OpenPose demo, you might skip this step.
 This step is only recommended if you plan to use the OpenPose API from other projects.

-To install the OpenPose headers and libraries into the system environment path (e.g. `/usr/local/` or `/usr/`), run the following command.
+To install the OpenPose headers and libraries into the system environment path (e.g., `/usr/local/` or `/usr/`), run the following command.
 ```
 cd build/
 sudo make install